Center on Democracy, Development, and the Rule of Law

 We encourage students to do field work abroad in the summer before their senior year in support of their thesis work.
 We also require them to attend Honors College in September before fall quarter classes begin.
 Finally, honors students are folded into our regular Wednesday seminar where they are exposed to scholars and practitioners engaged in analyzing democracy, economic development and the rule of law in varied contexts.
 At the end of the Honors program, participating students present their theses to CDDRL faculty and affiliated scholars.
 We also aspire, in future, to offer a prize to the author of the best thesis in the CDDRL program

-2006 CDDRL Honors Students
+2006 CDDRL HONORS STUDENTS

 Name